Tommy Wallach: Music

 In 2010, Wallach's original stop-motion video for his song "Whisper" (co-directed by Tallie Maughan) was shortlisted for the YouTube Play festival.
 As a result, Wallach was invited to perform at the Guggenheim Museum alongside OK Go and Michael Showalter.
 Glen Gamboa described the album for Newsday: "Newcomer Tommy Wallach clearly idolizes the gorgeous, clever piano-pop of Rufus Wainwright.
 The inspiration runs throughout his debut EP, "Tommy Wallach" (Decca)."

 In 2014, he released the LP I Meant It To Be Sweet, produced by Giulio Carmassi (of the Pat Metheny Unity Group).
 Additional production was performed by Benjamin Lazar Davis (Okkervil River, Maya Hawke), and two tracks were recorded at Tiny Telephone Studios, where John Vanderslice provided additional keyboards.

 In 2018, he released the LP We All Looked Up: The Album, a companion record to his debut novel of the same name.
 The record was produced by Benjamin Lazar Davis, and features additional strings from Joan Wasser (Joan as Police Woman).

 Wallach was one of the house musicians at the legendary Los Angeles cocktail bar The Varnish from 2019 until its closing in 2024.

 Musicals

-In September 2023, Wallach self-produced a reading for his original musical Vicky & Frank at Ripley-Grier Studios in New York City, directed by Rachel Dart and musical directed by Katie Coleman.
-The reading starred Kuhoo Verma, Michael Thomas Grant, Julie James, Morgan Dudley, Asher Muldoon, Morgan Siobhan Green, and Jeremy Morse.
+In September 2023, Wallach self-produced a reading for his original musical Vicky & Frank at Ripley-Grier Studios in New York City, starring Kuhoo Verma, Michael Thomas Grant, Julie James, Morgan Dudley, Asher Muldoon, Morgan Siobhan Green, and Jeremy Morse.

 Vicky & Frank has been optioned for Broadway development by eight-time Tony Award winning producer Joey Parnes (A Gentleman's Guide to Love and Murder, The Humans, Bright Star).
-A second reading took place in 2024 at NYC's Open Jar Studios, and a workshop is planned for 2025.
+A second reading took place in 2024 at NYC's Open Jar Studios, and a workshop is planned for June 2026.